 The film had me doubting things quite early on, especially when I noticed the overly dramatic sounding music used to make Theo Rossi’s character seem more menacing and dangerous.
-All it did for me was point out what was lacking in the film – script and acting-wise.
+All it did for me was point out what was lacking in the film in regard s to the script and acting-wise.

 The best performances in the movie came from Hall, Chestnut, Malco and Michael Kenneth Williams.
 In the end, none of it really proved enough to make When The Bough Breaks particularly noteworthy.
 I actually ended up enjoying some of the cinematography more than I did the story and characters.
-That lake house especially.
+Especially the shots of that lake house.
 I’d love to go there!

 Happy Film Loving